Business Finance Guide

 How can you impress potential investors?

-Show you want to make money with them and for them – not just take it from them.
+Demonstrate that you want to make money with and for them, rather than just taking it from them.

 What’s your plan?